 (4) Misplacement of an Application or parts of an Application, mathematical errors in scoring an Application, or procedural errors resulting in unequal consideration of the Applicant's proposal;

-(5) Denial of a change to a Commitment or Determination Notice;
+(5) Denial of a requested change to a Commitment or Determination Notice;

-(6) Denial of a change to a loan agreement;
+(6) Denial of a requested change to a loan agreement;

-(7) Denial of a change to a LURA;
+(7) Denial of a requested change to a LURA;

-(8) Any Department decision that results in the termination of an Application;
+(8) Any Department decision that results in the termination or change in set-aside of an Application;

-(9) and
+(9) Publication on the Department's website of a scoring log or evaluation process reflecting that Applicant's score; and

-(9) Any other matter for which an appeal is permitted under this chapter.
+(10) Any other matter for which an appeal is permitted under this chapter.

-b) An Applicant or Development Owner may not appeal a decision made regarding an Application filed by or an issue related to another Applicant or Development Owner.
+(b) An Applicant or Development Owner may not appeal a decision made regarding an Application filed by or an issue related to another Applicant or Development Owner, and may not appeal any scoring matter after the award of credits unless they are within the time limitations provided for in subsections (c) - (e) of this section and have appeared at the meeting when the Department's Governing Board makes competitive tax credit awards and stated on the record that they have an actual or possible appeal that has not been heard.

-(c) An Applicant or Development Owner must file its appeal in writing with the Department not later than seven (7) calendar days after the date the Department publishes the results of any stage of the Application evaluation or otherwise notifies the Applicant or Development Owner of a decision subject to appeal.
-The appeal must be signed by the pperson designated to act on behalf of the Applicant or an attorney that represents the Applicant.
+(c) An Applicant or Development Owner must file its appeal in writing with the Department not later than seven calendar days after the date the Department publishes the results of any stage of the Application evaluation or otherwise notifies the Applicant or Development Owner of a decision subject to appeal.
+The appeal must be signed by the Person designated to act on behalf of the Applicant or an attorney that represents the Applicant.
 For Application related appeals, the Applicant must specifically identify the Applicant's grounds for appeal, based on the original Application and additional documentation filed with the original Application as supplemented in accordance with the limitations and requirements of this chapter.

-(d) The Executive Director may respond in writing not later than fourteen (14) calendar days after the date of actual receipt of the appeal by the Department.
+(d) The Executive Director may respond in writing not later than 14 calendar days after the date of actual receipt of the appeal by the Department.
 If the Applicant is not satisfied with the Executive Director's response to the appeal or the Executive Director does not respond, the Applicant may appeal directly in writing to the Board.
-While additional information can be provided in accordance with any rules related to public comment before the Board, the Department expects that a full and complete explanation of the grounds for appeal and circumstances warranting the granting of an appeal be disclosed in the appeal documentation filed with the Executive Director.
-Full disclosure allows the Executive Director to make a fully informed decision based on a complete analysis of the circumstances, and verification of any information that may warrant a granting of the appeal in the Applicant's or Development Owner's favor.
+While additional information can be provided in accordance with any rules related to public comment before the Board, full and complete explanation of the grounds for appeal and circumstances warranting the granting of an appeal be disclosed in the appeal documentation filed with the Executive Director.
+Full disclosure allows the Executive Director to make an informed decision based on a complete analysis of the circumstances, and toto verify any information that may warrant a granting of the appeal in the Applicant's or Development Owner's favor.

-(e) An appeal filed with the Board must be received by Department staff not more than seven (7) days after a response from the Executive Director and at least seven (7) days prior to the applicable Board meeting or if the period for an Executive Director response has elapsed the appeal can be heard by the Board if filed at least three (3) days prior to the applicable meeting.
+(e) An appeal filed with the Board must be received by Department staff not more than seven days after a response from the Executive Director and at least eight days prior to the applicable Board meeting,. ifI the period for an Executive Director response has elapsed, the appeal can be heard by the Board if filed at least eight days prior to the applicable meeting.

 (f) Board review of an Application related appeal will be based on the original Application.
 A witness in an appeal may not present or refer to any document, instrument, or writing not already contained within the Application as reflected in the Department’s records.